[icon]

 Open

 Open a file for editing in this window.
-You'll be asked if you wish to save the window's current text if it is changed and unsaved, and a standard file-selection dialog for your platform will be popped up (or slid down on Macs) for you to choose your file.
+You'll be asked if you wish to save the window's current text if it is changed and unsaved, and a standard file-selection dialog for your platform will be popped up (or slid down on macOS) for you to choose your file.
 If all goes well, the newly opened file's text appears in this window—the window active when you selected Open.

 If you'd rather edit your file in a new window, use the Popup command in the Tools menu described ahead, and then Open in that window.
 On most PyEdit platforms, you can also open an existing file in a new window by a click on a file associated with PyEdit, a drag-and-drop of a file onto PyEdit's icon, or a right-click file-open menu; these all run an implicit Open in the new window.